Information technology (IT) threat preparation for primary producers

 - consult with law enforcement agencies who are investigating the breach before making the details public of any fraudulent activity

-- when serious harm has occurred, you must
+- when serious harm has occurred, you are legally required to

 - notify suppliers/clients/customers/guests impacted